 Dr David Martin-Jones

-IAS Fellow at Van Mildert College, October - December 2012
+IAS Fellow at Van Mildert College, Durham University (October - December 2012)

 Dr David Martin-Jones is Senior Lecturer in Film Studies at The University of St Andrews.
 His research engages with world cinemas, taking a philosophical approach to the ways in which national and transnational identities are constructed.
 Originally from a background in literature, which provided his abiding interest in critical and cultural theory, he transferred into Film Studies with masters and doctoral degrees from the Universities of Edinburgh and Glasgow respectively.
 He was appointed to St Andrews in 2004, where he helped build the newest Film Studies programme in the UK, with a distinctive emphasis on transnational cinemas.
 He is currently the Director of the Centre for Film Studies, the department's research arm.

 He has explored national and transnational identity construction in a variety of cinemas from across Europe, Asia and the Americas.
 His research is at the forefront of the emergent international area of film philosophy, his key expertise lying in the interface between the work of Twentieth Century French philosopher Gilles Deleuze and cinema.
 Uniquely, Dr Martin-Jones has developed a sustained critique of the Eurocentric nature of Deleuze's philosophy of cinema, by examining the fault lines that emerge when it is considered in conjunction with world cinemas.
 This was the topic of the closing keynote paper which he gave at the annual Film-Philosophy Conference in 2011.
 His focus in this area has recently shifted to Latin American philosophy.
 The first scholar to consider this trajectory within film philosophy, he is breaking new ground by exploring the potential of the work of Enrique Dussel for our understanding of world cinemas.